 Note: This will result in <100 µW at the chip.
 It is important to keep the pump power this low in order to minimize loss (from multi-photon absorption and free-carrier absorption) and maintain stability (by minimizing light-induced thermal shifts).
 PN junctions can be used to remove carriers from the waveguide to better accommodate higher pump powers.

-4.3) Determine a sufficient integration time.

-4.3.1) Monitor the coincidence counts (synchronous singles across two ports) by integrating over 224 ps about the peak of the data.
-Choose the integration window to account for the timing jitter of the SPDs.
+4.3) Monitor the coincidence counts (synchronous singles across two ports) by integrating over ~220 ps about the peak of the data.
+A sufficient integration time has passed when a minimum of 100 coincidence counts have been collected.

-4.3.2) Monitor the accidental coincidence counts (incoherent uncorrelated noise) by integrating over 320 ns (far away from the coincidence peak) and, from that, determine the number of accidentals contributing to the noise in the 224-ps coincidence window.

-4.3.3) Calculate the coincidental-to-accidental ratio (CAR) from the measured value in steps 4.3.1 and 4.3.2.
-The CAR is the signal-to-noise ratio equivalent for time-correlated measurements.

-4.3.4) Monitor the CAR during the measurement until it stabilizes.
-At that point, the integration time is determined to be sufficiently long.
+Note: The integration window should be wide enough to account for the timing jitter of the SPDs.

 4.4) Set the power supply for the phase-shifter to the initial voltage (e.g., 0 V).

 4.5) Scan one of the tunable lasers over the entire wavelength range and use the power meters that are collecting the rejected pump photons to confirm the location of the resonances of interest.
 Set the pump lasers to the wavelengths corresponding to the desired resonances.

+Note: It is important to complete this step every time the phase shifter voltage is changed as the thermal tuning can result in small shifts in the resonant wavelengths.

-4.6) Collect the single-photon counts from both detectors, as well as the coincidence counts, for an integration time of 90 s, with a timing resolution of 32 ps.
+4.6) Collect the resulting data (single-photon counts as well as the coincidence counts) from the coincidence correlator for the previously chosen integration time.
+Here, an integration time of 90 s was chosen with a timing resolution of 32 ps.

 4.7) Increase the voltage applied to the phase-shifter by 5 mV.